 The strings are low, play incredible, and ring out clearly across the board without buzzing nor fretting out.

-Old headstock wing repair.
+Small chip on headstock treble wing was reglued at some point.
 Guitar had a route under the pickguard with on-board effects at some point which was professionally filled in and capped with a flamed piece of maple that matched the surrounding original maple top very well.
 The original tuner tips disintegrated and were replaced with high end Uncle Lou tuner tips, however all other nickel components are original.
 The guitar was professionally refretted with era correct sized wire.

 Original Stone Case Company 5-latch brown hardshell case w//pink interior